 Fraud/Forgery: A Will can be invalidated where it is established that a Will was forged such as where another person (other than the person making the Will) signed the Will .
 Also, the situation can arise where the person making the Will was misled at the time of making their Will such as where the person was told that they were signing something other than a Will.

-Wills are seen by the courts as the voice of the person from death setting how they wish their estate to be distributed.
+Wills are seen by the Courts as the voice of the person from death setting how they wish their estate to be distributed.
 The person making the Will should be able to make decisions about how to distribute their assets freely.
-They should not be under pressure or influence from any third party to make provision for that person.
+They should not be under pressure or the influence of any third party to make provision for that person.

 Duress: involves a threat of physical harm or coercion practised upon the person to cause them to sign a Will.